nuta/operating-system-in-1000-lines/website/en/11-page-table.md

  ...
 ```

-The value of the `satp` register is `0x80080253`.
-According to the specification (RISC-V Sv32), interpreting this value gives us the first-level page table's starting physical address: `(0x80080253 & 0x3fffff) * 4096 = 0x80253000`.
+You can see that `satp` is `0x80080253`.
+According to the specification (RISC-V Sv32 mode), interpreting this value gives us the first-level page table's starting physical address: `(0x80080253 & 0x3fffff) * 4096 = 0x80253000`.

-Let's inspect the contents of the page table.
-QEMU provides commands to display memory contents (memory dump).
-By using the `xp` command, we can display the memory dump for a specified physical address.
-The `/x` option specifies hexadecimal display.
-Adding a number before `x` (e.g., `/1024x`) specifies the number of entries to display.

-> [!TIP]
->
-> Using the `x` command instead of `xp` allows you to view the memory dump for a specified **virtual** address.
-This is useful when examining user space (application) memory, where virtual addresses do not match physical addresses, unlike in kernel space.

-Here, we want to know the second-level page table corresponding to the virtual address `0x80000000`.
-We will inspect the 512th entry because `0x80000000 >> 22 = 512`.
+Next, let's inspect the contents of the first-level page table.
+We want to know the second-level page table corresponding to the virtual address `0x80000000`.
+QEMU provides commands to display memory contents (memory dump). `xp` command dumps memory at the specified physical address.
+Dump the 512th entry because `0x80000000 >> 22 = 512`.
 Since each entry is 4 bytes, we multiply by 4:

 ```plain
 (qemu) xp /x 0x80253000+512*4
 0000000080253800: 0x20095001
 ```

 The first column shows the physical address, and the subsequent columns show the memory values.
 We can see that some non-zero values are set.
+The `/x` option specifies hexadecimal display.
+Adding a number before `x` (e.g., `/1024x`) specifies the number of entries to display.

+> [!TIP]
+>
+> Using the `x` command instead of `xp` allows you to view the memory dump for a specified **virtual** address.
+This is useful when examining user space (application) memory, where virtual addresses do not match physical addresses, unlike in our kernel space.

-Interpreting this according to the specification, we find that the second-level page table is located at `(0x20095000 >> 10) * 4096 = 0x80254000`.
-Let's examine the entire second-level table (1024 entries):
+According to the specification, the second-level page table is located at `(0x20095000 >> 10) * 4096 = 0x80254000`.
+Let's dump the entire second-level table (1024 entries):

 ```
 (qemu) xp /1024x 0x80254000